zkFold/zkfold-cardano/e2e-test/asterizm/Asterizm.md

 B "Hello, Asterizm!"
 ```

 *Note:*  You can reproduce this workflow using the shell files provided in directory `./e2e-test/asterizm`.
-(Make this directory your active directory.)
+(Make this your active directory.)
 It is assumed that you have independently generated .addr, .skey and .vkey files for users "someone", "asterizm", "alice", "bob", "charlie" and "dylan" in directory `./e2e-test/asterizm/keys` and that you have funded "someone", "alice" and "bob".